Bombardier jet order boost for Belfast

 American Airlines intends to take delivery of the first aircraft in the second quarter of 2019.

-Alain Bellemare, Bombardier’s president and chief executive officer, said the group had “reached the halfway point” of its turnaround plan and had strengthened its balance sheet in the process.
+Alain Bellemare, Bombardier’s president and chief executive, said the group had “reached the halfway point” of its turnaround plan and had strengthened its balance sheet in the process.

 Bombardier also highlighted that its C-Series “aircraft ramp-up continues to progress” and that it had made five deliveries during the first quarter.